U.S. regulators ditch net neutrality rules as legal battles loom

 New York Attorney General Eric Schneiderman, a Democrat, said in a statement he will lead a multi-state lawsuit to challenge the reversal.

-Shares of Alphabet, Apple Inc (AAPL.O) and Microsoft Corp (MSFT.O) moved lower after the vote.
+Shares of Alphabet, Apple Inc and Microsoft Corp moved lower after the vote.

 The FCC said the rules would take effect in a few months after the White House Office of Management and Budget formally approves them.